 All student fees and charges, both optional and required, will be listed and described annually in each school's student handbook or in some other written form and distributed to each student.
-The notice will advise students that fees are to be paid and of the penalties for their failure to pay them.
-Permissible penalties include the withholding of report cards until payment is made or denial of participation in extra class activities while the student is enrolled in this District.
+The notice will advise students

 Any fee or charge due to any school in the District and not paid at the end of the school year will be carried forward to the next succeeding school year, as such debts are considered to be debts of the student to the District and not to a particular school.